SNMetamorph/mem2pix/README.md

 # mem2pix
-Program for visualizing arbitrary part of remote process memory in real-time<br>
+Program for visualizing arbitrary part of remote process memory in real-time.<br> May be useful for working with things like framebuffers/textures and tracking how these stuff content changes over the time.
 * Supports many pixel format
-* Works on Windows and Linux
+* Works on both Linux and Windows (including XP)
 * Based on SDL2 library
 ## Images
 ![Title Text](https://i.imgur.com/L3mZPy0.png)